-The solution of this simple loop is xa = u/2.
+For this simple loop, the solution is xa = u/2.

-Simulink contains a suite of numerical solvers for simulating ordinary differential equations (ODEs), which are systems of equations that you can write as
+The software has several numerical solvers for simulating ordinary differential equations (ODEs).
+ODEs are systems of equations that you can write as

 where x is the state vector and t is the independent time variable.

-Some systems of equations contain additional constraints that involve the independent variable and the state vector, but not the derivative of the state vector.
-Such systems are called differential algebraic equations (DAEs),
+Some systems of equations include additional constraints that involve the independent variable and the state vector, but not the derivative of the state vector.
+Such systems are called differential algebraic equations (DAEs).

 f and g can be vector functions.